-Since then, our membership has steadily grown from the original 33 member families to well over 65.
+Since then, our membership has steadily grown year after year.

 In 1987, a section of the Fort Walton Beach Memorial Cemetery was designated for the use of the Jewish community.
 During a special ceremony, it was dedicated and consecrated as holy ground.
 During the interval between Rosh Hashanah and Yom Kippur, a yearly Kever Avot Memorial Service is held here.